Viva Cuba: Plot

 Viva Cuba takes place in Cuba and the two main characters are Malú, who comes from a middle-class family and is raised by her single mother, and Jorgito, whose mother is a poor socialist and his father an alcoholic.
 The film uses the two children from two different backgrounds to show how these children symbolize the people of Cuba and whether or not they can predict the outcomes of the future.

 What neither woman recognizes is the immense strength of the bond between Malú and Jorgito.
 Following the death of Malú's grandmother, the children find out that Malú's mother is planning to leave Cuba to go to another country, where she has a boyfriend, Jorgito suggests they run away and travel to the other side of the island to find Malú's father and persuade him against signing the forms that would allow Malú and her mother to leave the country, followed by him saying that if they were to hug strongly, they would be inseparable, even if Malú were to leave Cuba.

 Both children are seen preparing for the journey as their social statuses greatly contrast.
 Malú's clean clothes and her plastic drinking cup at breakfast and her toys are compared to Jorgito's uncleaned clothes and the use of a metal cup for breakfast.
 The two children embark on their journey, avoiding the police sent to search for the two of them.
-The disappearance of both children bring their mothers closer together in their grief.
+The disappearance of both children brings their mothers closer together in their grief.